Let me tell you, little Ginkgo, about how your father’s people bury their dead.

 Or maybe both: I can’t let go of my poison.

-She reminds me that every place in the world has poison in it.
+She reminds me that every place in the world has the ancestors’ poison in it.
 No place remains pure.
 Your little body wouldn’t add so much poison to the Strait.

 I only shake my head, my throat tightening.